- A-6 Redstone missile engine at the Udvar-Hazy Center

 - Redstone missile interior at Battleship Park

-- RL-10 engine at Glenn Research Center
+- An RL-10 rocket engine cut-away when it was at the former, on-site Glenn Research Center visitor center.

 - The RL-10 engine cut-away when it was in the "old" museum at the U.S. Space & Rocket Center